lino-levan/risposta.org/BACKLOG.md

 - [ ] Ensure API endpoints are secure
 - [ ] Allow for custom AI moderation of posts
 - [ ] Drafts for posts
+- [ ] Allowlist and blocklist for users / classes